CUTheory/theory3/source/_posts/2013-09-17-meeting-7-assignment.markdown

 *By 8am on Thursday, Sept.
 19:*

 - Review the discussion on third-species counterpoint from Monday's class on Piazza.
-- Read the resource on [Composing a third-species counterpoint](http://kris.shaffermusic.com/musicianship/thirdSpecies.html), and watch the video at the end.
+- Read the resource on [Composing a third-species counterpoint](http://kris.shaffermusic.com/musicianship/thirdSpecies.html).
 - Bring your model third-species examples back to class on Wednesday, labeling two examples of each of the following techniques described in the reading:
 - - dissonant passing tone
 - - dissonant neighbor tone